jameshowe/fluentify/README.md

     console.log(results[1][0]); // bar
   });
 ```
-_Notice in the above example we didn't pass a callback to either `foo` or `bar` calls_
+_Notice in the above example we didn't pass a callback to either `foo` or `bar`_

-With that being said, sometimes you will want to explicitly pass a callback e.g. maybe you want to do some pre-processing to the return value or dump some logs.
-Fluentify supports that to!
+With that being said, sometimes you may want to explicitly pass a callback e.g. perhaps you want to do some pre-processing on the return value or dump some logs, Fluentify supports that to!

 #### Example - explicit callback
 ```